-Figure 1 Overview of the Statutory and Legislative Basis of Quality Assurance within Irish Higher Educat tion4 Figure 2 Quality Framework at DCU 5 Figure 3 Quality Assurance and DCU Leadership and Governance Structures 6 Figure 4 Key stages of the Quality Review Process at DCU 7 Figure 5 Key Stages of the Self-Assessment Stage of Quality Review 8 Figure 6 Themes of Self-Assessment contained in the Self-Assessment Report 9 Figure 7 Typical Structure of a Peer Review Group 10 Figure 8 Typical Structure of a Peer Review Visit 11 Figure 9 Timeline for the Development of the Quality Improvement Plan 12
+Figure 1 Overview of the Statutory and Legislative Basis of Quality Assurance within Irish Higher Educatio n 4 Figure 2 Quality Framework at DCU 5 Figure 3 Quality Assurance and DCU Leadership and Governance Structures 6 Figure 4 Key stages of the Quality Review Process at DCU 7 Figure 5 Timeline for the Self-Assessment Phase of Quality Review 8 Figure 6 Themes of Self-Assessment contained in the Self-Assessment Report 9 Figure 7 Typical Structure of a Peer Review Group .
+10 Figure 8 Typical Structure of a Peer Review Visit .
+13 Figure 9 Timeline for the Development of the Quality Enhancement Plan .
+14